 Let’s Encrypt is a free open certificate authority that aims to provide SSL certificate for the general public.
 It is a project of Internet Research Group, a public service corporation.
 Let’s Encrypt is sponsored by many companies including Google, Facebook, Sucuri, Mozilla, Cisco, etc.

 Let’s Encrypt is supported by an ever increasing number of hosts – check out the list here.
 When your host supports Let’s Encrypt adding a FREE SSL certificate is a really easy process that will probably take less time than it will to read this post (it’s worth it though, because this post rocks!).

 So how do you do it?

 TSO is a well known hosting company that offers built-in integration of free SSL with Let’s Encrypt.
-We use TSO for this very site.

 Here is how to enable Let’s Encrypt free SSL in TSO.

 Simply log in to your Control Panel in your hosting package and choose the domain you would like to add the SSL certificate to.
 Once on your dashboard scroll down to the Advanced Management Tools section.
 Then click away on the Let’s Encrypt icon.

 This will bring you to the Let’s Encrypt install page.
 TSO will check that your website has its DNS pointed to them when you click the green Check My Domains button.

 You can now click on the Request SSL button and Let’s Encrypt will issue a unique SSL certificate for your website.
 Once it’s finished, you will get a lovely little message confirming your success.
 Well done, grab yourself a cuppa and a biscuit to celebrate.
 You’re nearly there!